Should you freeze your credit? Here's how to do it right

-• Office of Personnel Management, 2015 - 22 million (this number seems low by comparison but I'm including it because many of my customers are or have been federal employees since I work in the DC area.)
+• Office of Personnel Management, 2015: 22 million (I include this one because many of my clients are or have been federal employees, given my work in the DC area)

-Yes, I realize the irony of signing up for an account with Experian and Equifax considering that they are the two largest offenders on this list.
-But you already have a file with them anyway, so this is simply giving yourself more control over the data they already have.
+Yes, I realize the irony of signing up for an account with Experian and Equifax, considering that they are among the largest offenders on this list.
+But you already have a file with them anyway, so this is giving yourself more control over the data they already hold.

 A credit freeze is a very effective way of preventing a specific kind of fraud.
 It means that no one can open a line of credit in your name, a very common form of identity theft.
-When you do need to apply for credit you will need to visit all three credit bureau websites to temporarily lift the freeze.
-But considering how many of us have our social security numbers and other personal information on the dark web this little inconvenience is nothing compared to dealing with identity theft.
+When you do need to apply for credit, you will need to visit all three credit bureau websites to temporarily lift the freeze.
+But considering how many of us have our Social Security numbers and other personal information on the dark web, this small inconvenience is nothing compared to dealing with identity theft.

 As you may know, there are three major credit bureaus.
 Any time you apply for a new line of credit, at least one of these companies is likely to be consulted.
 Placing a credit freeze blocks any "hard inquiry" of your credit, preventing anyone from opening a new account in your name.

-• Hard inquiry: These are what credit freezes prevent and what is used when you apply for a new line of credit.
+• Hard inquiry: These are what credit freezes prevent, and what lenders use when you apply for a new line of credit.

-• Soft inquiry: credit freezes do not affect these.
-This is when you check your own credit, when a bank wants to pre-approve a loan, or an existing lender wants to see if they should restrict or extend you more credit.
-Despite what you my have heard, soft inquiries do not affect your credit score at all; you can check your own credit every day if you want.
+• Soft inquiry: Credit freezes do not affect these.
+This is when you check your own credit, when a bank wants to pre-approve a loan, or when an existing lender reviews your account.
+Soft inquiries do not affect your credit score at all.
+You can check your own credit every day if you want.

-• Any time you need to apply for a new line of credit you will need to temporarily "lift" the freeze or "unfreeze" your credit.
-It's not difficult but it's something you have to remember to do or your application will be denied and you'll need to resubmit.
-The lender will not see "bad" credit, they will simply get an error message.
-They may or may not know the reason so you'll need to remember that an error would be cause by a freeze.
+• Any time you need to apply for a new line of credit, you will need to temporarily "lift" the freeze.
+It's not difficult, but it's something you have to remember to do, or your application will be denied and you'll need to resubmit.
+The lender will not see "bad" credit; they will get an error message.
+They may or may not know the reason, so you'll need to remember that an error could be caused by a freeze.

-• Do NOT lose the passwords.
-If you aren't good with your password manager (I usually recommend iCloud Keychain or 1Password) you should absolutely write your passwords down and store them wherever you keep your birth certificate.
-Resetting your passwords is not usually as simple a process as it is with most other websites.
+• Do not lose your passwords and account credentials.
+If you aren't already using a password manager (iCloud Keychain works well for most people; 1Password is another excellent option), write your login information down and store it wherever you keep your birth certificate.
+Recovering access to these accounts is not as straightforward as it is with most other websites.

-• Credit freezes have been legally mandated to be free in the US since 2018.
-Sometimes when you sign in they try to upsell you to a paid credit monitoring service, but they always provide a button for "later" or "keep my current plan" or something like that.
+• Credit freezes have been free in the US since 2018.
+When you sign in, the bureaus may try to upsell you to a paid credit monitoring service.
+Look for the "later" or "keep my current plan" button and move on.

 Download my Credit Freeze Lifting Cheat Sheet

-To make the process of unfreezing your credit simpler I have created a Credit Freeze Lifting Cheat Sheet.
-Print it out, hand write your personal information as you set up your freezes, then keep it in a secure place like with your birth certificate.
+To make the process of unfreezing your credit easier, I have created a Credit Freeze Lifting Cheat Sheet.
+Print it out, handwrite your personal information as you set up your freezes, and keep it somewhere secure, like with your birth certificate.

 How do I freeze my credit?

-Unfortunately, this is not a one-stop process.
-You will have to repeat this with each credit bureau.
-And the process at each bureau is slightly different.
+This is not a one-stop process.
+You have to repeat it at each credit bureau, and the process is slightly different at each one.

-Essentially, you visit each of the following websites and follow the prompts for a credit freeze.
-You will be asked to create a password (please please do not make this a standard password or variation of a password you use elsewhere because those passwords are probably on the dark web as well), you will be asked to verify your phone number, and you may be asked some finance questions to verify your identity.
+Visit each of the following websites and follow the prompts for a credit freeze.
+You will be asked to create a password, verify your phone number, and may be asked some financial questions to verify your identity.
+Use a strong, unique password for each one, as standard or reused passwords are often already on the dark web.

 How and why do I unfreeze my credit?

-Any time you fill out an application that requires a credit check (a new credit card, loan, lease, or utility service) you will need to temporarily lift your credit freeze at all three beaureaus.
-You do not need to do this if you are checking your own credit in what's known as a "soft inquiry".
-You only need to unfreeze when getting a new account.
+Any time you fill out an application that requires a credit check (a new credit card, loan, lease, or utility service), you will need to temporarily lift your credit freeze at all three bureaus.
+You do not need to do this when checking your own credit.
+You only need to unfreeze when applying for a new account.

-For each of the three credit beureas, follow those same links as above and sign in.
-Look for the page that says something about "Lift credit freeze" or "unfreeze" or "thaw" or something along those lines.
-If you use my cheat sheet printout above, very specific instructions are included but they could change if the websites are updated.
-Each website will ask you for a date range for the unfreeze.
-If you choose today as your starting day, your credit will be unfrozen within an hour (that's the legal requirement but in my experience it's actually within seconds).
-Your credit will re-freeze at the end of the last day.
+For each bureau, follow the same links above and sign in.
+Look for something like "Lift credit freeze," "unfreeze," or "thaw."
+If you use the cheat sheet printout above, specific instructions are included, though they may change if the sites are updated.
+Each site will ask for a date range for the unfreeze.
+If you choose today as your start date, your credit will be unfrozen within an hour (that's the legal requirement, though in my experience it's usually within seconds).
+Your credit re-freezes at the end of the last day you set.

 Additional links